qcr/armer/docs/set_cartesian_velocity.rst

 The Armer interface listens to ROS messages published on the ``/arm/cartesian/velocity`` topic to move with Cartesian velocity in a specified frame.

-Users can publish to this topic to set the Cartesian velocites of the end effector.
+Users can publish to this topic to set the Cartesian velocities of the end effector.

 Via Python